 Naysayers are typically attached to the tradition, and that’s okay.
 Salons without a back office where administrative tasks and phones are handled find the idea of running to answer calls throughout the day rude – and equally rude not to.
 (A perfectly acceptable option is to let calls go to voicemail and return them between clients.)
 They are also reluctant to require stylists to share extra administrative responsibilities.
 But it’s important to consider the extra incentives that come with access to data.

 Others fear an erasure of boundaries between clients and staff where clients feel free to wander and initiate conversations with whomever whenever and wherever they wish.
 But remember that in a new scenario it's the salon coordinator's job to run interference and orchestrate flow.

 * * *

 Working without a front-desk can benefit business and boost the bottom line.
+What makes a great salon experience is when the client feels comfortable and taken care of.
 Clients already expect increasingly personalized experiences, and removing the physical barrier facilitates open communication, improves customer service, and gives staff the literal room to grow.